-A tubular process of some centric diatoms.
+A tubular process through the valve of some centric diatoms.
 The fultoportula consists of a central tubular process surrounded by two or more satellite pores.
 Externally, the fultoportula appears as either a tube or a simple pore in the valve wall.
-The plural form is ‘fultoportulae’.
+The plural form is fultoportulae.

 Usually associated with the secretion of β-chitin to maintain buoyancy in the plankton.